suncoast-devs/handbook/lessons/misc-quick-reference/cs-numbers.md

 ## `ToString`

-For both `int` and `double` types we can convert to a string as follows:
+For both `int` and `double` types, we can convert to a string as follows:

 Example